FutureActivities/Magento2-Products/README.md

 `parent` is available on categories only and will only show in the filter once a value for the parent filter has been selected.

-### To Do
+### Filtering Behaviour

-- Move/change admin area JSON configuration
+By default, the filter will only show attribute values applicable to the collection of products found with the search criteria.

-- Add option to determine the type of filtering: Default, Multi Select
+However, if you set the behaviour to 'Multiple' in the admin configuration, then the attribute that matches the last filter will be filtered based on a collection of products with the last filter group removed.
+This will allow you to select multiple options for the last selected attribute.

-- Update to allow multi select working based on the following rule:
+## Changelog

--- Filter the filers except for the last selected - which is filtered based on previous selections.
+## v1.1

--- Implement by getting the product collection with the last selected filter removed.
+- Added an option to adjust how the filtering works